IBS: Constipation, bloating, diarrhea and gas

 It’s okay; you’re not alone.

-IBS, or Irritable Bowel Syndrome, is a complex disorder.
-It’s not a single disease with a single cause.
+From a Functional Medicine perspective, we see IBS, or Irritable Bowel Syndrome, as a very complex disorder.
+It’s not a single disease with a single cause nor a single treatment.

 Instead, complexity occurs due to the multitude of symptoms and a multitude of potential causes.